 - public relations experience

-A technical background in building or design may also be useful.
+A technical background in building, photography or design may also be useful.

 Real estate agents must have a neat and tidy appearance.

-Real estate agents must be licensed with the Real Estate Agents Authority.
+Real estate agents must be licensed with the Real Estate Authority(REA).

 Find out more about training